canjs/canjs/guides/getting-started-tutorial/data-models-and-fixtures.md

 - - -

-The next item we're going to go over is [can.Model](../docs/can.Model.html).
+The next item we’re going to go over is [can.Model](../docs/can.Model.html).
 Models make interacting with JSON REST services *really easy*.
 They do this by encapsulating most of the code required to connect to a service and managing the data the service returns.
 Additionally, `can.Model` extends